juanmata42/Pruebas/README.md

 1. Previous design work by a real designer and a Figma guide would enhance UX and UI.
 2. Consider internationalization, particularly for **NameSage**, which is globally relevant.
 Implement seeds for internationalization in the default constants.
 This could be achieved via API calls or Redux state management.
 3. Unit testing is a must for a real project, though there was no time for it here.
 I would use Jest and React Testing Library.
 Integrating SonarQube in the pipeline is also a good idea.
+4. Backend is down - handling.
+Completely forgot to add a proper error handling for this.
+I would probably add a specific page, not the error one, but one showing a message like "Backend is down, we are working on it"